diffix/explorer/README.md

 With the above out of the way, you can download and run the latest image with a single docker command.

-For example, the following exposes the explorer api on port `5000`:
+For example, the following exposes the Explorer API on port `5000`:

 ```
 docker run -it --rm \